musictheory/NilScript/README.md

 Returns a human-readable string of a class or selector.
 Note that this is for debug purposes only!
 When `--squeeze` is passed into the compiler, the resulting class/selector names will be obfuscated/shortened.

 **oj.makeCopy(object)**
-If `object` is an oj instance, invokes `-copy`.
+If `object` is an NilScript instance, invokes `-copy`.
 If `object` is a JavaScript array, returns a shallow clone (via `slice(0)`).
 If `object` is a JavaScript primitive, returns `object`.
 Else, returns a clone of each key/value pair (via `Object.keys`) on `object`.

 ---
 ## <a name="hinting"></a>Hinting

-oj provides basic code hinting to catch common errors.
+NilScript provides basic code hinting to catch common errors.

-When the `--warn-unknown-selectors` option is specified, oj warns about usage of undefined selectors/methods.
+When the `--warn-unknown-selectors` option is specified, NilScript warns about usage of undefined selectors/methods.
 This can help catch typos at compile time:

     let c = [[TheClass allc] init]; // Warns if no +allc or -allc method exists on any class

-When the `--warn-unknown-ivars` option is specified, oj checks all JavaScript identifiers prefixed with an underscore.
+When the `--warn-unknown-ivars` option is specified, NilScript checks all JavaScript identifiers prefixed with an underscore.
 A warning is produced when such an identifier is used in a method declaration and the current class lacks a corresponding `@property` or instance variable declaration.

 ```
 @implementation TheClass